-This historic mansion, constructed in 1889, is listed on the National Register of Historic Places.
+Historic Frank House.
+This mansion was constructed in 1889 and is listed on the National Register of Historic Places.
+It was wired for electricity during construction and included bathrooms, steam heat, servant's quarter, ten fireplaces and hand-carved oak woodwork.
+Its focal point is a large Tiffany stained glass window.
+Restoration of the house is an on-going project.
 It is now used for University functions and is open to the public as a museum.